0xPolygonZero/zk_evm/README.md

 Documentation is still incomplete and will be improved over time.
-You can look at the [sequence diagrams](./docs/usage_seq_diagrams.md) for the proof generation flow, or go through the [zkEVM book](https://0xpolygonzero.github.io/zk_evm/) for explanations on the zkEVM design and architecture.
+You can look at the [sequence diagrams](./docs/usage_seq_diagrams.md) for the proof generation flow, or go through the [zkEVM book](https://0xpolygonzero.github.io/zk_evm/) for explanations of the zkEVM design and architecture.

 ## Branches
 The default branch for the repo is the `develop` branch which is not stable but under active development.
 Most PRs should target `develop`.
 If you need a stable branch then a tagged version of `main` is what you're after.